ramereth/presentation-ba372/virtualization/virtualization.md

 # How it helps the OSL #

 * Host more projects with less resources
-* Offer full Operating System
+* Reduces cooling and power overhead
 * Fast deployment
 * More redundancy